I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

-- Slice meats or vegetables into small pieces to facilitate fast cooking.
+- Slice meats or vegetables into smaller pieces for quicker cooking.

-- Make it spicy by adding fresh bird's eye chilies or chili garlic oil.
+- Spice up the dish by adding fresh bird's eye chilies or hot sauce.

 - Use a pressure cooker, if available, for faster cooking of the gizzards.

-- Save gizzard stock to enhance the flavor of the whole dish.
+- Use gizzard stock to enhance the flavor of the whole dish.